-Despite normal convention, these people realize debt isn’t a tool.
-Society tells us “you have to have a credit card to survive,” “you can’t go to college without student loans,” and “you’ll always have a car payment.”
-But those who are experiencing debt-free living don’t buy into these norms.
+Those who are experiencing debt-free living don’t buy into these norms.
 Credit cards aren’t necessary for their everyday lives.
 Car payments don’t take a chunk of money from their budgets.
-They treat debt like leftovers they find at the back of their fridge.
-Whether it’s debt or week-old meatloaf, they get rid of it!
+They treat debt like week-old meatloaf in the back of their fridge—they get rid of it.
 Debt is normal.
 So be weird!

-According to Dave, adults make a plan and follow it.
+According to Dave Ramsey, adults make a plan and follow it.
 Children do what feels good.
-Someone who really wants to get out of debt has the willpower to walk right past the shoe section or the flat-screen TV aisle without making an impulse purchase.
-They aren’t swayed to buy something simply because it’s on sale that day.
-They are wise enough to know purchasing something isn’t going to erase all their problems and make them feel better.
+Someone who really wants to get out of debt has the willpower to walk right past the shoe section (with the big sale) or the flat-screen TV aisle without making an impulse purchase.
+They aren’t swayed to buy something simply because they want it or it’s on sale.
+They’re wise enough to know purchasing something isn’t going to erase all their problems and make them feel better.
 Why?
 Because they know not to buy those things unless they can pay cash.
-They are willing to wait, work and save.
+Debt-free people are willing to wait, work and save.

 A person who believes in their money plan doesn’t care what others think of them.
-They’re fine with driving an older car, because it doesn’t have a payment.
+They’re fine with driving an older car because it doesn’t have a payment.
 They don’t need to take expensive vacations just to post a glamorous photo on social media.
 They actually look at price tags and not only at brand names.
 Why?
-Because they have given up on trying to keep up with the Joneses.
+Because they’ve given up on trying to keep up with the Joneses next door.

 And guess what?
 This kind of steadfast discipline frees up more money to attack their debts.
 With each debt they pay off, their confidence grows by leaps and bounds.

 No-brainer, right?
 Debt-free living is a goal, so people who want to accomplish it keep that objective in front of them.
-They set goals that are specific, measurable, achievable, relevant, and have an expiration date.
-They determine what they want to do and map out their strategy to make it happen.
+They set goals that are specific, measurable, time-sensitive, yours, and in writing.
+And they figure out what they want to do and map out a strategy to make it happen.

 If you’ve taken Financial Peace University, you probably remember Dave talking about gazelle intensity.
-That’s when you are so fed up with debt you run as fast as you can (like a gazelle) in the opposite direction.
-This means they are looking to squeeze every single dollar they can from their budget.
-They are couponing, looking for sales at every turn, and even working a side hustle.
-They are all in.
+It’s when you’re so fed up with debt that you run as fast as you can (like a gazelle) in the opposite direction.
+This means they’re looking to squeeze every single dollar they can from their budget.
+They’re couponing, looking for sales at every turn, and even working a side hustle.
+They’re all in.